 Highlights

 In the morning, the cruise continues further north to the Island of Mljet.
-The legend says Greek hero Odysseus spent years on this island when he was captured by the nymph Calypso.
-Join the cruise manager for a stroll to the famous salt lakes in the Mljet National Park and enjoy the boat ride to St Mary Isle to visit an ancient Benedictine monastery, an old abbey and a Church dating back to the 12th Century.
-Alternatively, you can rent kayaks, bicycles, scooters or convertible cars to roam around the National Park or island on your own, but beware of the nymphs!
-Overnight in port Polača or Pomena.
+The legend says that the Greek hero Odysseus spent years on this island when he was captured by the nymph Calypso.
+Join the cruise manager for a stroll to the famous salt lakes in the Mljet National Park and enjoy the boat ride to St Mary Isle to visit an ancient Benedictine monastery, an old abbey, and a Church dating back to the 12th Century.
+Alternatively, you can rent kayaks, bicycles, scooters, or convertible cars to roam around the National Park or island on your own, but beware of the nymphs!
+Overnight in Port Polaca or Pomena.

-Early morning departure towards the island of Korčula best known as the birthplace of Marco Polo.
+Early morning departure towards the island of Korcula, best known as the birthplace of Marco Polo.
 Stop for lunch in one of the secluded bays en route.
-Afternoon arrival in Korčula Town followed by a guided walking tour of this enchanting place surrounded by walls and one of the best-preserved medieval cities in the Mediterranean.
-Fishbone street pattern was used in the design of Korčula Old Town for a natural cooling effect and it provides citizens with sheltered and comfortable accommodation.
-Korčula has an abundant choice of restaurants to enjoy a gourmet experience and numerous bars for those looking for evening entertainment.
-Optional excursion to a small village near Korčula Town for a typical Dalmatian dinner and learn about the history and traditional way of living.
-Overnight in Korčula.
+Afternoon arrival in Korcula Town, followed by a guided walking tour of this enchanting place surrounded by walls and one of the best-preserved medieval cities in the Mediterranean.
+Fishbone street pattern was used in the design of Korcula Old Town for a natural cooling effect, providing citizens with sheltered and comfortable accommodation.
+Korcula has an abundant choice of restaurants where you can enjoy a gourmet experience and numerous bars for those looking for evening entertainment.
+Optional excursion to a small village near Korcula Town for a typical Dalmatian dinner and learn about the history and traditional way of living.
+Overnight in one of the ports of Korcula, depending on availability (the main port in the town center/ port of Domince / ferry port (3 km away).

 Continue to the island of Vis, once, in the 4th century BC, one of the main Greek colonies.
 Vis is relatively under the radar for tourists.
-For a long time, it was in use as a Yugoslavian army base – until 1991.
+For a long time, it was used as a Yugoslavian army base – until 1991.
 As a result, the culture and architecture are extremely well preserved.
-Rosemary, capers and sage grow wild around the island.
+Rosemary, capers, and sage grow wild around the island.
 Try some exquisite local wines.
-If interested, visit the remains of the Roman thermal place, City museum or simply take a walk enjoying the views of the beautiful Villae Rusticae situated along the waterfront.
+If interested, visit the remains of the Roman thermal place, City Museum, or take a walk enjoying the views of the beautiful Villae Rusticae situated along the waterfront.
 Overnight in the port of Vis.

-Early in the morning, cruising resumes towards the small island of Biševo to visit the Blue Cave, a magnificent natural phenomenon (entrance fee to be paid on the spot, 18EUR).
+Early in the morning, cruising resumes towards the small island of Bisevo to visit the Blue Cave, a magnificent natural phenomenon (entrance fee to be paid on the spot).
 As sometimes weather conditions can be very unpredictable, the possibility of a cave visit will depend on those conditions.
+However, the team will notify you as soon as possible.
 Continue towards the jet-set island of Hvar with a swimming stop and lunch on board at the Pakleni Islands.
-Hvar, the longest and sunniest island in the Adriatic is known for glorious lavender fields and breath-taking beauty.
-Arrive in the afternoon for the guided tour of Hvar - visit the Renaissance cathedral with its original tower, and the oldest community theatre in Europe founded in 1612.
+Hvar, the longest and sunniest island in the Adriatic, is known for its glorious lavender fields and breathtaking beauty.
+Arrive in the afternoon for the guided tour of Hvar - visit the Renaissance cathedral with its original tower and the oldest community theatre in Europe, founded in 1612.
 Hike up the zig-zag path to the town fort overlooking the harbor for lovely scenic views of the vessel and the Paklinski Islands.
-Hvar offers an abundance of entertainment in the evening - numerous restaurants, bars and clubs, many open long into the night.
+Hvar offers abundant entertainment in the evening - numerous restaurants, bars, and clubs open long into the night.
 Overnight in the port.

 1 Breakfast

 One last breakfast onboard followed by goodbyes with the crew and new friends!
-Check-out by 9.00 am.
+Check-out by 9.00 am and transfer to the Split Airport.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.